 The wall outlet (WO) is the termination point of the inbound coax cable at customer home which provides physical connectivity for CPEs.
 It contains connection points for analogue TV´s, digital STB´s and FM radio´s.

 In a customer home where no active NIU is present, the WO also serves as the signal termination and transfer point between the “outside” network and the “in-home” coax network.
-The outside network is brought into the home via a “drop” cable which originates from the “tap” point on the outside coax plant and terminates on a WO.
-This particular WO, which is the first in line WO, terminates the drop cable, is the transfer or hand-over point between the outside network and the customer in home network.
+The outside network is brought into the home via a “drop” cable which originates from the “tap” point on the outside Wyre coax plant and terminates on a WO.
+This particular WO, which is the first in line WO, terminates the drop cable, is the transfer or hand-over point between the outside Wyre network and the customer in home network.
 It is possible that more WO´s are present in a customer´s home that are daisy chained downstream from the main (hand-over) WO.
 Those types of WO´s are not hand-over points and belong to the in-home network.

 In some cases also a hand-over connector or hand-over device may be present, in which case this device is the formal termination and hand-over point.
 Also in this case a WO will have to be present after this hand-over connector / device, so for the sake of keeping the technical architecture documents of manageable complexity, the first in line WO will be referred as performing the role of signal transfer point for TV and radio signals.